Purpose & Values

 - Accessibility – we advance affordable, attainable, and culturally responsive strategies.

-- Regionalism – we practice a systems approach that values and responds to the individual needs of our communities to achieve scalable and sustainable solutions.
+- Regional solutions – we practice a systems approach that values and responds to the individual needs of our communities connected by shared interests to achieve scalable and sustainable solutions.

 - Equity – we advance food production and distribution strategies to those who are marginalized.

-We need a regional strategy to address food and nutrition insecurity.
+We need a regional approach to address food and nutrition insecurity.

 We advance affordable, attainable, and culturally responsive strategies to bring more access to the people.
 We practice a systems approach that values and responds to the individual needs of our communities to achieve scalable and sustainable solutions.
 We advance food production and distribution strategies to those who are marginalized to improve equity.
 We partner together intentionally to achieve a greater collective impact for our region.